 - Among 14 comparable cities, Boulder has the most people who walk to work, work at home and carpool, and it ranks second in terms of people who bike.

-- Bicyling is so popular in the city that the Boulder Creek bike path is often plowed of snow before the roads.
+- Bicycling is so popular in the city that the Boulder Creek bike path is often plowed of snow before the roads.

-- Colorado has fewer overweight people per capital and more people who exercise regularly than any other state.
+- Colorado has fewer overweight people per capita and more people who exercise regularly than any other state.

 - 70% of Boulderites own a bicycle.